 - Your next of kin (for wounded servicemember leave only).

 The FMLA does not require your employer to pay you during leave.
-You may be entitled to use any accrued paid annual, vacation or sick time that your employer makes available, subject to your employer’s policies.
+You may be entitled to use any accrued paid annual, vacation, or sick time available, subject to your employer’s policies.

 - Post a notice about FMLA where employees can see it and send copies of the notice to the U.S. Department of Labor’s Wage and Hour Division.